natalidesanti/mimicking_hg_connection_using_ml/README.md

 For further information, suggestions or doubts, please contact:

-* Natalí de Santi: natali.santi@usp.br
+* Natalí de Santi: natali.santi@usp.br or natalidesanti@gmail.com
-* Natália Rodrigues: natalia.villa.rodrigues@usp.br
+* Natália Rodrigues: natalia.villa.rodrigues@usp.br or natvnr@gmail.com

 If you use any of the codes presented here, please cite the paper.